Charles Heung: Personal life

-In 1970s, Heung married his first wife Betty Ting Pei.
-They have a daughter.
-They divorced around 1979.In 1980, Heung married his current wife Taiwan-based Tiffany Chen.
+In 1976, Heung married his first wife Betty Ting Pei.
+They have a daughter, Candy.
+They divorced in 1978.In 1980, Heung married his second wife Tiffany Chen, who moved from her native Taiwan to Hong Kong in 1982.
 They have two sons, Jacky and Johnathan.
-Jacky is also a martial actor.

-In December 2020, Heung and his son, Jacky Heung, applied for permanent residence in Taiwan; both applications were denied in February 2021 on the basis of "danger of threatening national interest, public safety, or public order or engaging in terrorist activities."
 Heung publicly supported the Hong Kong National Security Law, while his wife Tiffany Chen criticized protesters during the 2019-20 Hong Kong protests.
 Additionally, Jacky Heung was reported by Taiwanese media to be a member of the pro-communist All-China Youth Federation.
+In December 2020, Heung and his son, Jacky Heung, applied for dependent residency in Taiwan through Tiffany Chen's Taiwanese citizenship; both applications were denied in February 2021 on the basis of "danger of threatening national interest, public safety, or public order or engaging in terrorist activities."
 Heung was also vice president of the China Film Foundation, which a Taiwanese lawmaker said has been conducting propaganda for mainland China, and thus it was correct to reject Heung's application.
 Additionally, the Liberty Times stated that Heung had a criminal record in Taiwan, and that he has been denied entry into Taiwan several times.